 Humor can offer a more approachable means of engaging audiences and has been credited with reducing counter-arguing.
 This suggests, for example, that a climate change narrative presented through humor may be a way to appeal to climate skeptics, allowing filmmakers to broaden their reach.
 Comedy can also persuade audiences by generating positive emotions through entertainment.
 It can be an effective way to challenge the status quo.
 Because comedians are not bound to journalistic norms, they can be perceived as unconstrained truth tellers when compared to other news sources.

-In the comedic web series, Spotlight California (CS), Comedian Kiran Deol addresses conservation issues in California through conversations with residents, experts and activists.
+In the comedic web series, Spotlight California (2016) (See Case Study), Comedian Kiran Deol addresses conservation issues in California through conversations with residents, experts and activists.
 Deol interweaves information about serious topics such as air pollution and wildfires with clever wit and comedic bits to lighten the mood.
 She uses humor as a creative means to connect with viewers, while shining a light on critical climate issues.

 “So much of environmental messaging

 over the past 40+ years has been doom and gloom and we’ve created paralysis

 to act as a result.
 Humor can break down barriers

 and make it easier for audiences to absorb unpleasant information

 –Ali Hart, producer, Spotlight California